 A stunning trip that allows you to experience the best the Galapagos has to offer.
-As you kayak, mountain bike, trek & snorkel, you will experience incredible close encounters with sea lions, iguanas, giant tortoises, boobies, and a myriad of tropical fish.
+As you kayak, mountain bike, trek & snorkel, you will experience incredible close encounters with sea lions, iguanas, giant tortoises, blue footed boobies, and a myriad of tropical fish.

 I had an amazing time on this once in a lifetime trip, please could you send my thanks to all the people who made my trip so incredible.